seapagan/fastapi-template/docs/development/docker.md

 ## Run Tests

-!!! danger "Tests Broken"
+!!! danger "Tests Broken in Docker"

-    The tests are currently broken due to us now using Postgres for the tests.
+    The tests are currently broken (in Docker only) due to us now using Postgres for the tests database.
 This will be fixed in an upcoming release.

 This API contains Unit and Integration tests using '[Pytest](https://docs.pytest.org){:target="_blank"}'